Business Process Improvement (BPI)

 Employee competencies are recorded using competency management.
 Business Process Improvement (BPI) is less radical than Business Process Reengineering (BPR), which involves redesigning the process entirely.

 Many organisations use BPI to discover ways to reduce the amount of time needed to carry out processes.
-In addition to saving time, it’s important to combat waste and friction (inefficiencies), and improve the quality of the products or services.
+In addition to saving time, it’s important to combat waste and friction (inefficiencies) and run a product analysis to improve the quality of the products or services.

 At a smaller scale, business leaders sometimes use BPI to ensure better rule compliance or increased customer satisfaction.
 BPI also helps organisations to more easily meet customer expectations, both in B2B and B2C.